 - Open communication with your teen is critical.
 Expect your child to tell you the truth and understand that they probably will make mistakes in judgment.
 It is your job to stay one step ahead of them.

 - When teens are sneaky, appropriate consequences should follow.
 They need to understand what happens when trust is lost and what you have to do to rebuild that trust.

 - Be careful not to make decisions based on fear.
-Your goal is to constantlyassess their ability to handle a situation and make decisions based on fact.
-“I remember the first time my daughter wanted to go to Florida on spring break,” said Mrs. Johnson.
+Your goal is to constantly assess their ability to handle a situation and make decisions based on fact.
+“I remember the first time my daughter wanted to go to Florida on spring break,” Johnson said.
 “She was 18 and had never given us a reason not to trust her.
 I felt good about the people she was going with, but I had trouble swallowing the fact that three girls would be by themselves on the road.
 They had good track records and I realized she would be leaving for college in a few months.
 Even though I was concerned about the environment, we made the decision to let her go.
-I had to overcome my fear.
+I had to overcome my fear."

 The ultimate goal is to raise responsible adults.
 Learning and applying these valuable lessons during the adolescent years can help them develop the critical thinking skills necessary to successfully meet life’s challenges.
 The next time you feel your teen wearing you down, hang in there and keep the big picture in mind.